-Generally speaking, Central Turkey is a great plateau, dry in summer, snow-covered in winter, and of turbulent rivers and brooks in the spring.
-Historians think that the sturdiness of the Turkish villager is partly due to this rugged land and variety of climate.
+Generally speaking, Turkey is a great plateau of dry sun-baked hills in summer, of cold snow-covered vastness in winter, and of turbulent rivers and brooks in the spring.
+Historians think that the sturdiness of the Turkish peasant is partly due to this rugged land and harsh climate.

-For the inhabitants of this plateau, life is a matter of compromise with the forces of nature.
+For the inhabitants of this plateau, life is always a ceaseless struggle against the forces of nature.
 The land yields good hard grain and grazes the Ankara goats that produce the fine, soft Ankara wool (Angora mohair), which derives its universal name from Ankara, the capital of Turkey.
-But long and cold winters, with snow staying into May, and dry summers, with frequent droughts, are a constant challenge to man and beast, as well as to the land and its yield.
+But long and cold winters, with snow staying into May, and dry summers, with frequent droughts, are a constant menace to man and beast, as well as to the land and its yield.